aws-samples/aws-lambda-web-gateway/README.md

 ## Configuration

-The gateway can be configured using a YAML file (`config.yaml`), environment variables, or command-line arguments.
+The gateway can be configured using a YAML file (`config.yaml`) or environment variables.
 Configuration options include:

 - Lambda function name (required)
 - Lambda invoke mode (Buffered or ResponseStream, default: Buffered)